josebarbamontoya/chrono-sta/README.md

 **Unix and macOS**

-1. In a terminal, create a directory (e.g., `simulated_timetree_collection`) and copy the sub-timetrees in Newick format with the extension `.nwk`, along with the `chronosta.py` script located inside the `code` directory:
+1. In a terminal, create a directory (e.g., `simulated_timetree_collection`) and copy the constituent timetrees in Newick format with the extension `.nwk`, along with the `chronosta.py` script located inside the `code` directory:
 ```
 mkdir /Users/barba/chrono-sta/examples/simulated_timetree_collection
 cp *.nwk /Users/barba/chrono-sta/examples/simulated_timetree_collection